 The Link between Ants, Pests and Disease

-Ants are attracted to these sap sucking insects for a very good reason.
+Common garden ants are attracted to these sap-sucking insects for a very good reason.
 They have ‘sweet tooths’ and know these pests leave behind a sugary reward that no self-respecting ant can resist!

 These pest insects suck the sugary juices out of your plant, taking what they need for growth.
 At the same time, they are weakening your plant.
 If there are a lot of aphids present for example, your plant can suffer considerable damage in a relatively short time.
 Young leaves and flower buds are particularly vulnerable.